Sommaire

 What is the role of the thyroid?

 The thyroid is a butterfly-shaped endocrine gland located at the base of the neck.
-It sounds cute, put like that...
-But its role is very important!
-Because it's responsible for producing thyroid hormones that influence the metabolism of the entire body: T3 and T4 hormones.
+It sounds cute, but its role is very important!
+Because it produces thyroid hormones that influence the metabolism of the entire body: T3 hormones and T4 hormones.

-What are these hormones used for?
-Lots of things!
-But above all, to regulate:
+What are these hormones for?
+A lot of things!
+But first and foremost, they regulate:

 - body temperature;